 thinly sliced egg omelette

-3: Boil the konyaku noodle for 1min to remove the earthy smell.
-Drain and let it cool down.
+3. Boil the konnyaku noodles for 1 minute to remove the earthy smell.
+Drain and let them cool down.

-Together with Japanese mustard and chili oil is my favorite way to eat.
+Eating this together with Japanese mustard and chili oil is my favorite way to enjoy it!

 -Konnyaku itself has a strong earthy flavor.
-Make sure to remove it by boiling for 1min.
+Make sure to remove it by boiling for 1 minute first.